eduvpn/eduvpn.org/pages/faq.md

 ### After install, client asks "repair" or "uninstall" (Windows)

-After installing the eduVPN Windows client, some users experience a "repair or uninstall" notification the client.
+After installing the eduVPN Windows client, some users experience a "repair or uninstall" notification in the client.

 The notification indicates that an eduVPN component didn't install correctly.
 Sometimes a Windows reboot solves the issue.
-In other cases we noticed Windows update was not working, so the computer wasn't up to date.
+In other cases, we noticed Windows update was not working, so the computer wasn't up to date.
 Trying to fix the Windows update functionality might solve the issue.

-### Virus scanner reports suspicious software when installing client (Windows)
+### Virus scanner reports suspicious software when installing the client (Windows)

-Be certain you've downloaded the eduVPN via [https://app.eduvpn.org/](https://app.eduvpn.org/) If this is the case it is probably a false positive notification.
-Nowadays some virus scanners accept only applications they know about, which means that if we release a new version, they might alert because they didn't see the binary anywhere before.
-In order to avoid false positives we will always upload our new eduVPN clients to [Virustotal](https://www.virustotal.com/) Via this platform all virus scanners will become aware of our new software releases.
+Make sure you've downloaded the eduVPN client via [https://app.eduvpn.org/](https://app.eduvpn.org/) If this is the case, it is probably a false positive notification.
+Nowadays some virus scanners accept only applications they know about, which means that if we release a new version, they might alert you because they didn't see the binary anywhere before.
+In order to avoid false positives, we will always upload our new eduVPN clients to [Virustotal](https://www.virustotal.com/) Via this platform, all virus scanners will become aware of our new software releases.
 You can always check our binaries yourselves via VirusTotal, just upload the binary and view the report.

-### eduVPN client is only available in App Store for macOS 10.14 and higher (macOS)
+### eduVPN client is only available in the App Store for macOS 10.14 and higher (macOS)

-In order to 'be' in the Appstore with the eduVPN client we had to implement a specific functionality (NetworkExtensions).
+In order to 'be' in the App Store with the eduVPN client, we had to implement a specific functionality (NetworkExtensions).
 This is only available for macOS 10.14 and later.
-For users with older macOS versions we advice to use [Tunnelblick](https://tunnelblick.net/).
+For users with older macOS versions, we advice to use [Tunnelblick](https://tunnelblick.net/).
 How to use it?
 Install the Tunnelblick client, login to your eduVPN server, go to "configurations" and create a configuration.
 You can download the configuration file as .ovpn and import it in Tunnelblick.
 You can now start/stop the VPN in Tunnelblick. **Be aware** the configuration file has an expiry time (by default 90 days).
-When the configuration expires you can't use it anymore in Tunnelblick and need to create and download a new one.
+When the configuration expires, you can't use it anymore in Tunnelblick and need to create and download a new one.
 Unfortunately you won't get any descent notification about the expiry, it just won't connect.
 However in the log-file of Tunnelblick you can see the certificate expired.